Graeme Cook Frsgs

 I’m an experienced Director and Senior Manager with a demonstrated working history in the policy, research, science, communications and knowledge exchange sectors.
 I work in a fast-moving and pressurised political environment where attention to detail is critical.
 I’ve used secondment opportunities to broaden and deepen my skills base, particularly around strategic planning, governance, budgeting, securing finance and monitoring delivery.
 I’m skilled in people management, with experience leading, and developing, successful office-based and geographically remote teams.
 In my current role I deliberately retain direct delivery responsibilities - to understand the pressures team-members face - briefing Members of the Scottish Parliament, and Parliamentary Committees, but I am responsible for teams who deliver countless other such outputs.
 I am skilled in Public Policy, Research, Policy Analysis, Environmental Science, International Relations, Writing, Proofreading, Report Writing, Management, Strategy, Capacity Building, Public Speaking and Project Management.

-Graeme Cook Frsgs's Current Company Details
+Graeme Cook Frsgs's current company

 The Scottish Parliament